First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

 I think we can safely say that 2016 has been one crazy ass year.
 The year started out with half a million of us watching a puddle on Periscope and 11 months later we are looking around us and wonder what the hell just happened.
 Without getting all political, this year really has been a shocker!
 Whilst the dust is still settling on the latest shock election and we get to the end of this year, many will look back and reflect.
 And then they will look forward and wait in hope that this change many have voted for will actually change things.

 But what things?
 You see this is the bit I don’t get.
 People voted for Brexit but 5, nearly 6 months later we still don’t know what Brexit actually is.
 We are still waiting for our so-called leaders to tell us what it will entail.
 And that to me is wrong.
 But also, in not knowing what it actually was, what have people actually voted for?
 Because I don’t think they really know.
 And that’s also very scary.
 The fact that people are willing to throw a whole country into chaos, into the complete unknown for actually something they don’t really even know about.
 It’s all well and good to vote for change, but you have to know what that change is.
+And why are you relying on your leaders to make those changes?

 What Do You Actually Want?